designstem/projects/biomimicry/index.md

   ## Time to go the field

-  Be like William Morris, collect nature forms (bring to the draw them and explore their insights with possible tessellations)...
+  Be like **William Morris**, collect nature forms (bring to the draw them and explore their insights with possible tessellations)...

   Take notes about details, patterns, color pallet, replicate is form into different perspective, make photocopies, take pictures and draw again...